-Clearing and Settlement Well functioning clearing and settlement system based on the broad framework published by the Bank for International Settlements including mechanism that prevents brokers to have unlimited access to the investor's accounts and guarantees the safekeeping of its assets.
+Clearing and Settlement Well functioning clearing and settlement system based on the broad framework published by the Bank for International Settlements including delivery versus payment (DVP), the absence of pre-funding requirements/practices and the possibility to use overdrafts.
+Availability of real mechanism that prevents brokers to have unlimited access to the investor's accounts and guarantees the safekeeping of its assets.